 Yes, additional scholarships may affect the award given to you by iXperience.
 We will ask you to disclose any other awards you've received before we grant your aid.

 Yes, you need to speak to the iXperience admissions department for possible financial aid assistance.
 You can send us a mail at firstname.lastname@example.org or chat with us using the speech bubble below.

 If you are awarded financial aid, it will be deducted from your overall program fee.

 Unfortunately, we do not offer full scholarships.
 Our current scholarship structure allows us to provide a greater degree of inclusivity than if we were to offer fewer, full scholarships.

-If you're a student, you might also be able to receive funding from your university.
-Although we are an external programme, some of our past students have managed to secure some form of subsidisation simply by approaching their faculty head, study abroad office, or career advisor.
+If you're a student, you might also be able to receive funding from your university even if we are not currently in a financial aid partnership.
+Past students have managed to secure some form of subsidisation simply by approaching their faculty head, study abroad office, or career advisor.
 We suggest you take the plunge and find out if it would be feasible; we'll provide you with all the documentation you'll need for this.